Probiotics are microscopic, live organisms (microbes) that, if you swallow in large enough amounts, are good for your gut health.

 Probiotics have several proven effects:

-- They increase the numbers of 'healthy' organisms in your gut and reduce the numbers of the organisms that could be harmful.
+- They increase the numbers of 'healthy' organisms in your gut (digestive tract) and reduce the numbers of the organisms that could be harmful.

 - They strengthen the barrier in the gut to harmful substances.

-- They stimulate the immune system in the gut which might make it more sensitive.
+- They promote a more healthy immune system in the gut which might make it more sensitive.

 - They lessen the amount of inflammation in the gut, although the significance of this is not fully understood.